 . . .report what's correct to the best of their knowledge.

-. . .make their opinions known, or leave them out.
+. . .make their opinions known as opinions, or leave them out.

 . . .should not cause the news, but instead report the news.